pascual-tejero/continual-learning-image-classification/README.md

-# Comparison of Continual Learning Methods
+# Examining Classical Continual Learning Methods for Image Classification Tasks
-Analyzing Classical Continual Learning Methods: Explore the performance of diverse continual learning techniques on image classification tasks with MNIST and CIFAR-10 datasets.
-Effortlessly compare and assess the outcomes of each method, meticulously documented in an Excel file for a comprehensive evaluation.
+This study delves into the efficacy of various classical continual learning techniques, including Rehearsal training, Elastic Weight Consolidation, and Learning Without Forgetting.
+Additionally, it investigates naive approaches such as fine-tuning and joint datasets training to establish upper and lower bounds on performance.
+The experimentation involves training neural networks on diverse image classification tasks, namely MNIST, CIFAR-10, and CIFAR-100 datasets.

+To comprehensively evaluate the outcomes of each method, meticulous documentation is maintained in an Excel file.
+This facilitates seamless comparison and assessment, offering insights into the strengths and limitations of each approach.
+The study aims to contribute valuable insights into the landscape of continual learning methods for image classification, providing a basis for informed decision-making in real-world applications.